BRCAChallenge/brca-exchange/content/help.md

 Other labels or names for this variant.

 #### Condition ID type
-The database for the ID in the Condition ID value column.
-Values can be: OMIM, MeSH, MedGen, UMLS, Orphanet, HPO.
+The Condition ID type, together with the Condition ID value, indicate the condition associated with this variant according to a standard ontology.
+Condition ID types can be: OMIM, MeSH, MedGen, UMLS, Orphanet, HPO.

 #### Condition ID value
-The identifier from the database referenced in the Condition ID type column.
+The Condition ID value, together with the Condition ID type, indicate the condition associated with this variant according to a standard ontology.
+The condition ID type specifies an ontology, while the condition ID value indicates the term within that ontology that identifes this condition.

 #### Condition category
-Possible values are Disease, DrugResponse, BloodGroup, Finding.
+Human-readable condition, describing the biological impact of the variation.

 #### Clinical significance
 Possible values are Pathogenic, Likely pathogenic, Uncertain significance, Likely benign, Benign, association, drug response, confers sensitivity, protective, risk factor, other, not provided.

 #### Date last evaluated
-Date the clinical significance of the variant was last evaluated by the submitter.
+The date on which the clinical significance of the variant was last evaluated by the submitter.

 #### Assertion method
 Describes the method and criteria that were used to make the assertion of clinical significance.